Libra Trec – The Original non panel

 I tend to use this saddle with the Wintec chaffless girth or Roamer.
 I always use safety stirrups even though this model has an e bar.

 Ideal little rings on the side for sale bags and a crupper ring on the back.

 It is designed for longer rides or happy hacking, i have jumped but i ride western so my weight is mainly in the saddle not stirrup.
 I’ve since bought some treeless leathers that buckle at the stirrup as when i shorten a few holes i did feel the buckle.

-Comes in synthetic or a nubuck for riders over 11 stone.
+Comes in synthetic or a nubuck for riders under 11 stone.
 The pad gives the spinal clearance, but i opted for the equitex as it gave me a bit more clearance.
 It’s about what fits you and your horse and not a reflection on the Libra pads.
 My friend has one of these pads and has enough clearance.